 Homemade Musical Instruments

-Encouraging your baby to play instruments helps them to develop their fine motor skills and co-ordination, as well as building their self confidence.
+Encouraging your baby to play musical instruments helps them to develop their fine motor skills and co-ordination, as well as building their self confidence.
 Creating rhythms and beats with drums, bells and maracas is the perfect way to introduce your baby to instruments.
 You can make these from basic, everyday household items.
 The age-old pot turned upside down with a wooden spoon works wonders for banging along to some recorded music.

 For makeshift maracas simply fill small containers (ie. baby food containers, plastic bottles, yogurt pots, baby bottles) with either sand, dried beans, rice, pebbles, pasta or popcorn (unpopped!).
 Use duct tape or glue to seal the containers and make sure that they are tightly shut!
 Play some funky music and shake along.
 If your baby is new to the concept, show them how to shake it.
 They will feel very proud once they’ve mastered the motion.